Summer Hip Hop Cooking Playlist with Foodie and DIY Chef Mecca Bos

 Salt-N-Pepa’s Ike Turner-sampling 1993 hit is one of Bos’ early favorites.
 “A classic!
 This is cake with sprinkles.
 Everyone likes cake; even if you don’t like cake, you’re still going to have a bite.
 Wholesome and fun.
 It’s like Little Richard said: ‘it’s gonna make your big toe shoot up in your shoe’.
 This song is so good, it takes me right back to high school.”

-Keep it cooking and Loud!
+Keep it cooking and keep the music Loud!

 Message from The Mean: There you have it, Mecca Bos’ summer hip hop cooking playlist.
 Dope to see some essential A Tribe Called Quest and local Minneapolis flavor of Atmosphere on the list.
 I dig it.
 Don’t forget to follow her on Instagram.
 Hopefully, these songs bring you smiles in this hectic time.
 Music heals.
 I hope everyone is safe and healthy.
 Follow us on IG, Twitter, and all other social media @loudnewsnet.
 Keep fighting for what is right.
 PEACE.